P13: Story Mastery - Edit Well

 What Does It Mean to Edit Well?

-You’re More Than a Character.
-You’re the Author
+You’re more than a character.
+You're the author

 You’re not a bystander in your life.
 You hold the pen.
 That inherited first draft?
 It’s just a starting point to be reworked.